oeo/xdomls/readme.md

   // client will automatically be assigned a persistent unique identifier console.log('Client ready, session details:',client.SESSION)

-  // set a persistent value
+  // set a persistent value into the frame client.set('hello-perma','perma-value')
-  client.set('hello-perma','perma-value')

   // set a value that expires in 30s